jrobinson123/Krazy-Run/README.md

 }

 ```
-The Enemy class deviate significantly from the parent Obstacle class, the Enemy class has additional conditionals that allow for the player to destroy the enemy if it hits the enemy from the top.
+The Enemy class deviates significantly from the parent Obstacle class, the Enemy class has additional conditionals that allow for the player to destroy the enemy if it hits the enemy from the top.
 The enemy also launches bullets periodically.
 Here's the overidden update method.
 ```processing
  void update(){
     //if the player is too close to the enemy, it isn't allowed to shoot